bradwood/pyskyq/README.rst

     pyskyq play

+This will press the "play" button on your Sky Q Remote.
 See constants.py_ for a list of the commands that can be passed.

 .. _constants.py: src/pyskyq/constants.py